-Often the asbestos floor tiles only come to light when a carpet or flooring is being changed.
-In our experience many carpet fitters either don’t know about the potential for asbestos in the floor tiles or choose to ignore it.
+Often asbestos floor tiles only come to light when a carpet or flooring is being changed.
+In our experience, many carpet fitters either don’t know about the potential for asbestos in the floor tiles or choose to ignore it.
 This becomes an issue when the carpet fitter needs to install new gripper rods to the perimeter of the rooms.

-Due to the nature of bitumastic adhesive the cost of removing it is often far greater than the cost of removing the floor tiles.
+Due to the nature of bitumastic adhesive, the cost of removing it is often far greater than the cost of removing the floor tiles.